jethroGIT/jethrogit.github.io/_posts/ml-2/2020-08-01-Micro_and_Weighted_Macro_Averages.md

 Common classification problems in Machine Learning (ML) are binary and multi-class (Sokolova and Lapalme, 2009).
 For binary classification, we have _accuracy_, _precision_, _recall_, and a combination of _precision_ and _recall_ which is so-called $$F_1$$ score.
 However, the _precision_ and _recall_ from binary classification cannot be utilized literally to measure multi-class classification.

 To measure the performance of multi-class classification, two important modifications on precision and recall of binary classification are introduced.
 Their names are **macro-average** and **micro-average**.
-Therefore, for example, the precision of multi-class classification shall be **macro-average** precision and **micro-average** precision.
+Therefore, for example, the precision of multi-class classification shall become **macro-average** precision and **micro-average** precision.

 Let's begin with an example of multi-class classification with $$4$$ classes ($$0$$, $$1$$, $$2$$, and $$3$$).
 Suppose we have $$\text{our predictions}$$ and the $$\text{true labels}$$ for five data instances as follows: